Strong winds warning - information and advice

 - know where your household fuses and trip switches are so that you can check if the problem is with your electrics only

 - keep a supply of new batteries in torches and radios (for checking updates on news bulletins)

 - keep mobile phones, laptops or tablets fully charged – so you will have use of battery power for a short time at least

 - have the telephone numbers you might need to hand (as well as mobile phones, a non-mains powered landline telephone will help you stay in touch during any disruptions to your power supply)

 - if you have a baby at home, make sure you have a supply of pre-prepared formula baby milk (if used) and prepare a flask of hot water to heat bottles and baby food (it is always safer to make up a fresh feed; when this is not possible, feeds should never be stored for longer than 24 hours)

-If you depend on electrical equipment that is vital to your health, contact Northern Ireland Electricity (NIE) Networks to get on their Critical Care Register:
+If you depend on electrical equipment that is vital to your health, contact Northern Ireland Electricity (NIE) Networks to get on their medical customer care register: